How To Avoid Snakes While Hiking

-How many times did your mom tell you this until it became cliché?
+How many times did your mom tell you to watch your step until it became cliche?
 Well, it turns out it is true!
 Do not put your foot where you cannot see.
 This means you should have your eyes on the trail, especially if you are walking in areas shrouded with shrubs.

 Snakes also strike hands.
 Therefore, you do not want to poke your hand in places that you cannot see, you know, bushy areas.

 4. Poke pushes with a stick or hiking pole – snake safety stick

 Even if you are not going to be hiking steep trails that warrant the use of hiking poles, if there are snakes, carry one with you.
 It can help you in how to avoid rattlesnakes while hiking.

 This is about what to do if you encounter a snake while hiking.
 Keep out of its way.
 This is very important.
 Keeping out its way is great for how to avoid snakes while hiking.

 If an animal is not bothering you, you should not bother it.
 Therefore, if you spot a rattler basking on a rock in the sun, do not move too close.